jennerwein/swarmlab/aufgaben/README.md

 Module | Explanation
 ---------------- | ----------------
-round-robin | - Dockerfile: to build the load-balancer Image
-              - push-loadbalancer.sh: script used to build and push the Image to Docker-Hub
-              - nginx.conf: define the load-balancer algorithm
-weighted-round-robin | - Dockerfile: to build the load-balancer Image
-              - push-loadbalancer.sh: script used to build and push the Image to Docker-Hub
-              - nginx.conf: define the load-balancer algorithm
-least-connections | - Dockerfile: to build the load-balancer Image
-              - push-loadbalancer.sh: script used to build and push the Image to Docker-Hub
-              - nginx.conf: define the load-balancer algorithm
+Dockerfile | to build the load-balancer Image push-loadbalancer.sh | script used to build and push the Image to Docker-Hub nginx.conf | define the load-balancer algorithm
-docker-compose.yml | Start three whoami services and the load-balancer

 # Load Balancing Basics with NGinx